About Employee and Staff Leasing

 “They shouldn’t just use people.
 They should operate human capital effectively,” Martsinovich said through the Moscow Times, further adding that Russia’s major issue was the quality of employee leasing companies and not the industry itself.

 Offshore Employee Leasing: Business Model

 As “outsourcing” and “offshoring” continue to be buzzwords in the business world, companies have tweaked the business model of staff leasing by applying these buzz concepts.
 Offshore staff leasing then becomes no giant leap of imagination.
-Outsourcing firms have set up shop on the shores of the Philippines, India, Ireland and Poland – the top destinations for BPO.
-Regardless of distance between client companies and leasing companies, the offshore employee leasing industry has thrived.
-Outsourced services are no longer limited to call center work and have expanded to IT services and back office operations.
+Outsourcing firms have set up shop on the shores of the Philippines, India, Ireland, and Poland – the top destinations for BPO.
+Regardless of the distance between client companies and leasing companies, the offshore employee leasing industry has thrived.
+Outsourced services are no longer limited to call center work and have expanded to IT services and back-office operations.